-It’s important that you pick the berry when it is fully ripened for the sweetest profile.
-This may be the most challenging thing about haskaps or honeyberries: you can only tell when they are ripe once you have peeled them.
+You must pick the berry when it is fully ripened for the sweetest profile.
+This may be the most challenging thing about haskaps or honeyberries: you can only tell when they are ripe once peeled them.
 The inner skin must be dark blue or purple and not green—unfortunately, though, the outer skin always looks blue or purple, so you don’t know until you’ve peeled it.
 And if you peel it, you’ve lost the chance to let it ripen!

 Unripe honeyberries can be bittersweet, but when ripened, their flavor is very pleasant.
-When it comes to food alone, these berries make excellent jams, jellies, preserves, sauces, or additions to juices or smoothies.
+These berries make excellent jams, jellies, preserves, sauces, or additions to juices or smoothies when it comes to food alone.

 What is the best type of honeyberry?

 All honeyberries are delicious.
-However, as some of them have been slowly cultivated and domesticated over time, there are cultivars and varieties nowadays that may be considered sweeter or more desirable than others for one reason or another (or simply due to preference).
+However, as some of them have been slowly cultivated and domesticated over time, cultivars and varieties nowadays may be considered sweeter or more desirable than others for one reason or another (or simply due to preference).

-Many report that the varieties cultivated in Russia and Japan are notably the sweetest of all, especially because these regions and cultures have been growing them domestically for far longer than other cultures or areas.
-Those labeled or called haskaps may be the most reliably sweet and tasty because the native Ainu word “haskap” means they are probably Japanese in origin, long cultivated by native groups there, and thus probably bred to be sweeter.
+Many reports that the varieties cultivated in Russia and Japan are the sweetest of all, especially because these regions and cultures have grown domestically for far longer than other cultures or areas.
+Those labeled or haskaps may be the most reliably sweet and tasty because the native Ainu word “haskap” means they are probably Japanese in origin, long cultivated by native groups there, and thus probably bred to be sweeter.